 - Pictures should be supplied in their correct orientation

 - Please do not apply any artistic filters or effects unless briefed to do so

 - Please use descriptive filenames, detailing the subject and date eg ug-med-2018-01.jpg

 Model Release - when taking images of people they must sign a photographic model release form.
 Where photographing groups, and it is not possible to obtain model release from people in the background, it is possible to display notices informing those in a location of photography.
 Download a model release form from our Asset Bank, or ask people to complete the online model release consent form.

-For any enquiries about photography for publications please contact the Publications Team at
+For any enquiries about photography for publications please contact the marketing team.